Vikings QB Kirk Cousins goes back to school, learning a new offense 'from scratch'

 "We're not going to just spell it out [in the huddle] and have the longest play calls known to man," Phillips said.
 "Everything is coded.
 Everything's got the ability to get up to the line of scrimmage and go fast, and ultimately that's what we want so we can put pressure on the defense when we choose."

 Another change for Cousins is the atmosphere at work.
-Tensions were high, especially last year, as former general manager Rick Spielman and head coach Mike Zimmer entered a must-win season to keep their jobs.
-In his opening remarks on Tuesday, Cousins mentioned the "fun" of being at practice and learning from mistakes in a new offense.
+Tensions were high, especially last year, as former General Manager Rick Spielman and head coach Mike Zimmer entered a must-win season to keep their jobs.
+In his opening remarks Tuesday, Cousins mentioned the "fun" of being at practice and learning from mistakes in a new offense.

-He sidestepped questions about differences from the Zimmer regime, saying he's always felt a level of tension in wanting to play well.
+He sidestepped questions about differences from the Zimmer regime, saying he has always felt a level of tension in wanting to play well.

 "You always have a deep care and concern for what you're doing and as a result you feel that tension in a good way," Cousins said.
 "I don't think that will ever go away and I think it's never needed to come from a coach.
 I think it's something that comes from within to put a high standard on your performance."